Delta Air Lines Flight 191

-Delta Air Lines Flight 191 was a regularly scheduled Delta Air Lines domestic service from Fort Lauderdale, Florida, to Los Angeles with an intermediate stop at Dallas/Fort Worth International Airport (DFW).
+Delta Air Lines Flight 191 was a regularly scheduled Delta Air Lines domestic flight from Fort Lauderdale, Florida, to Los Angeles, California, with an intermediate stop at Dallas/Fort Worth International Airport (DFW).
 On August 2, 1985, the Lockheed L-1011 TriStar operating Flight 191 encountered a microburst while on approach to land at DFW.
-The aircraft impacted ground over 1 mi short of the runway, struck a car near the airport, collided with two water tanks, and disintegrated.
-The crash killed 137 people and injured 25 others.
-The National Transportation Safety Board (NTSB) determined that the crash resulted from the flight crew's decision to fly through a thunderstorm, the lack of procedures or training to avoid or escape microbursts, and the lack of hazard information on wind shear.
+The aircraft impacted ground just over 1 mi short of the runway, struck a car near the airport, collided with two water tanks and disintegrated.
+Out of the 163 occupants on board, 136 people died and 25 others were injured in the accident, while the driver of the car struck by the aircraft also died.

+The National Transportation Safety Board (NTSB) determined that the crash resulted from the flight crew's decision to fly through a thunderstorm, the lack of procedures or training to avoid or escape microbursts and the lack of hazard information on wind shear.
+Forecasts of microbursts improved in the following years, with the 1994 crash of USAir Flight 1016 being the only subsequent microburst-induced crash of a commercial, fixed-wing aircraft in the United States as of 2025.

 Involved

 Aircraft

-The aircraft was a Lockheed L-1011-385-1 TriStar (registration number N726DA).
-It was delivered to Delta on February 28, 1979, and the airline had operated it continuously since that date.
+The accident aircraft was a Lockheed L-1011-385-1 TriStar (registration number N726DA).
+It was delivered to Delta Air Lines on February 28, 1979, and had operated continuously until the accident.
 Three Rolls-Royce RB211-22B engines powered the aircraft.